rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  allow you to withdraw the local currency
  (at a relatively stable exchange rate).
-Despite the many problems of fiat money, this technology was itself revolutionary, allowing decades of economic growth on a global scale.
+Despite the many problems of fiat money, this innovation was itself revolutionary, allowing decades of economic growth on a global scale.